-Option to Extend for Good Performance: The District may, at its option, and with the approval of the Contractor, extend the period of the agreement for an additional 12 months up to 3 times. of the Contractor, extend the period of the agreement for an answer of the District's Contractor shall be notified in writing by the District Park Service Manager of the District's 104/220 intention to extend the contract period at least ninety (90) calendar days prior to the expiration of the contract.
+Option to Extend for Good Performance: The District may, at its option, and with the approval of the Contractor, extend the period of the agreement for an additional 12 months up to 3 times.
+Contractor shall be notified in writing by the District Park Service Manager of the District's 104/220 intention to extend the contract period at least ninety (90) calendar days prior to the expiration of the contract.
 Any price increases or decreases shall be negotiated at time of contract extension.